Home

 12

 What is the role of chromium in high-speed steel rolls?
-Chromium in high-speed steel is partially present in M6C type carbides and can also form M23C6 type carbides.
-M23C6 can be completely dissolved at a lower quenching temperature, so that the solid solution can reach carbon chromium saturation without affecting the grain size.
+Chromium in high-speed steel is partially present in M6C-type carbides and can also form M23C6-type carbides.
+M23C6 can be completely dissolved at lower quenching temperatures, allowing the solid solution to reach chromium-carbon saturation without affecting the grain size.
 Chromium can also promote the complete dissolution of M6C in austenite, thereby improving the hardenability and red hardness of high-speed steel.
-In addition, when high-speed steel is tempered at 450-525°C, a part of chromium precipitates from martensite, which promotes dispersion hardening; another part of chromium remains in solid solution a to prevent softening when heated to higher temperatures.
-Adding 3%-4% chromium can obtain three times slightly higher hardness.
-Chromium can also significantly reduce oxidation in high speed steels.
+In addition, when high-speed steel is tempered at 450-525℃, some chromium precipitates from the martensite, which promotes dispersion hardening; another part of the chromium remains in the solid solution α to prevent softening when heated to higher temperatures.
+Adding 3%-4% chromium can achieve slightly higher hardness.
+Chromium can also significantly reduce oxidation in high-speed steel.
 However, if the chromium content is too high, the excess chromium will participate in the formation of carbides precipitated during tempering.
-Such chromium-containing carbides tend to precipitate at lower temperatures, reducing the thermal stability of high-speed steels.
-If the chromium content is too high, the unevenness of the carbides also increases.
-Since chromium increases the amount of M7C3 carbides in high-speed steel rolls and reduces the amount of MC carbides, and the hardness of M7C3 carbides is lower than that of MC carbides, which is detrimental to wear resistance.
-However, for rolls with low chromium content
+This chromium-containing carbide is easily precipitated at lower temperatures, reducing the thermal stability of high-speed steel.
+If the chromium content is too high, the inhomogeneity of the carbides will also increase.
+Because chromium increases the amount of M7C3 carbide in high-speed steel rolls and reduces the amount of MC carbide, and the hardness of M7C3 carbide is lower than that of MC carbide, this is detrimental to wear resistance.
+However, for rolls with low chromium content...

 19

-Development and production status of high speed steel roll
+Development and production status of high-speed steel rolls

 07